Uncategorised

 The IUCAA'STARS group is interested in stellar evolution and pulsation across the Hertzsprung-Russell diagram, Galactic archaeology, resolved stellar populations in star clusters and nearby galaxies, and near-field cosmology.
 The ongoing research is focussed on astronomical distances using stellar standard candles for improving the precision of the cosmic distance ladder and determining the present expansion rate of the Universe.
 We are involved in several ongoing ground and space-based time-domain surveys and the upcoming Vera C. Rubin Observatory's LSST survey.
 We are also interested in stellar evolution and pulsation modeling using open-source 1D code in Modules for Experiments in Stellar Astrophysics (MESA) software, and astrostatistics and data science applications in time-domain astronomy.

-Quantum Metrology and Precision Measurements
+Quantum Metrology and Sensing

 - quantum metrology